Hideakimaru/QUOR/README.md

 ## 📄 License

-This project is licensed under the [MIT License](LICENSE "LICENSE").
+This project is licensed under the [Creative Commons Attribution-NonCommercial 4.0 International License](LICENSE "LICENSE").